In this video you will learn how to play inside English, left and side, off 3 rails to get position in the middle of the table.

 Now it is time to reproduce the good result over and over again until you cannot get it wrong and the shot becomes a natural part of your game.

-Playing with Low Deflection Cues
+Inside English Playing with a Low Deflection Cue.

 If you play with a low deflection cue or shaft you will probably have to make a small adjustment nonetheless.
 Just a quick note, because this isn’t really the place, every cue and every shaft is unique even if they look the same.
 Always play with the same cue so that it becomes a part of you and not a separate tool.

-Generally speaking the harder that you strike the cue ball the greater will be the deflection.
+Generally speaking, the harder that you strike the cue ball the greater will be the deflection.